 I never leave home without my Asics running shoes and you might consider adding a pair of athletic shoes to your Alaskan packing list too.
 They can be worn when shopping or dining, and you can purchase them in many interesting colors to match your outfits.
 Another popular brand, Skechers, offers many options, like these Skechers’ Sports Women’s lace-up sneakers.
 They are more affordable, are a sturdy and good-looking walking shoe and would make an excellent addition to your packing list for your cruise to Alaska.

 Here’s my secret for comfortable feet: orthopedic sandals that are super duper comfy, affordable and fashionable.
 I broke my ankle two years ago, and must really take care of my feet.
 These iconic Vionic flip flops, which I own in several colors, are so comfortable and pretty they don’t even LOOK like orthotic sandals!
-If flip-flops, with their toe strap, do not interest you, perhaps these comfy and beautiful Vionic sandals that are not flip flops will make it to your Alaska cruise packing list.
+If flip-flops, with their toe post, do not interest you, maybe you will like these Vionic sandals.
+They are the exact kind I wear.
+I love them so much I bring along several colors!

 My ultimate sandals, the SOLE sport slide sandal, are my constant companions and I never leave home without them because they are unbelievably comfortable.
 They are medically accepted and have a treaded sole to help with traction.
 I would wear these instead of bringing slippers, in your cruise cabin, down to breakfast or brunch, or maybe to lunch.
 Oh, ok, to dinner too!
 They are very lightweight, and won’t add weight to your luggage should you decide to pack them, but I wear them EVERY SINGLE time I travel, especially when flying because they are so supportive and I can slip them off during travel and wiggle my toes.